-Symbol Gesture Meaning • Тар A brief touch by a finger on the screen Double tap Two brief touches on the screen · Long press Continuous contact of fingertip on the screen If you do not stop holding, the control will automatically cancel the holding gesture after approximately ten seconds.
-Permanent actuation is thus not possible. • Swipe Flowing motion over the screen $\leftarrow \bullet \rightarrow \downarrow$ Drag A combination of long-press and then swipe, moving a $\begin{array}{c} \uparrow \\ \hline \\ \downarrow \end{array} \rightarrow$ Didg finger over the screen when the starting point is clearly defined - ● ● → Two-finger drag A combination of long-press and then swipe, moving two fingers in parallel over the screen when the starting point is clearly defined Spread Two fingers long-press and move away from each other Pinch Two fingers move toward each other a street
+Symbol Gesture Meaning

+Тар A brief touch by a finger on the screen

+•

+Double tap Two brief touches on the screen

+Long press Continuous contact of fingertip on the screen

+If you do not stop holding, the control will automatically cancel the holding gesture after approximately ten seconds.
+Permanent actuation is thus not possible.

+Swipe Flowing motion over the screen

+$\leftarrow \bigcirc \rightarrow$

+$\begin{array}{c} \uparrow \\ \bullet \\ \downarrow \end{array} \rightarrow$ Drag A combination of long-press and then swipe, moving a finger over the screen when the starting point is clearly defined

+Two-finger drag ← ● ↓ → A combination of long-press and then swipe, moving two fingers in parallel over the screen when the starting point is clearly defined

+,•• [] Spread Two fingers long-press and move away from each other

+Pinch Two fingers move toward each other

+and the second s